-Increasing your protein has been a longtime recommendation in the fitness industry.
-Pros have long known that a higher protein diet not only supports a lean body, but also improves satiety, increases overall calorie expenditure, supports lean body mass maintenance, supports recovery from exercise, and improves bone density.
+Increasing your protein intake has been a longtime recommendation in the fitness industry.
+Pros have long known that a higher protein diet not only supports a lean body and lean body mass maintenance, but also improves satiety, increases overall calorie expenditure, supports recovery from exercise, and improves bone density.

 But having someone increase their protein intake isn’t always as simple as just telling them to do so.